 How to make the Pomodoro method more engaging?

-Okay, I will be honest, the pomodoro method is cool by itself, but it can really be an amazing tool in your study life if you add a couple tweaks.
+Okay, I will be honest, the Pomodoro method is cool by itself, but it can really be an amazing tool in your study life if you add a couple of tweaks.

 Use a productivity timer app during your sessions.